old-yan/CP-template/GRAPH/EdmondsKarp_mcmf.md

 No.4 edge: from 2 to 0, flow = -300
 No.5 edge: from 1 to 0, flow = -1000

-test of negative-bound-graph without source and target: meanwhile min cost = -1005800 from 2 to 0: 200 from 0 to 3: 200
+test of negative-cycle-bound-graph without source and target: meanwhile min cost = -1005800 from 2 to 0: 200 from 0 to 3: 200